Elephant seal: Physiology

 Elephant seals spend up to 80% of their lives in the ocean.
-They can hold their breath for more than 100 minutes – longer than any other noncetacean mammal.
-Elephant seals dive to 1550 m beneath the ocean's surface (the deepest recorded dive of an elephant seal is 2388 m by a southern elephant seal, while the record for the northern elephant seal is 1735 m).
+They can hold their breath for more than 100 minutes, longer than any other noncetacean mammal.
+Elephant seals regularly dive to 1550 m beneath the ocean's surface; the deepest recorded dives of the two species being 2388 m for a southern elephant seal, and 1735 m for a northern elephant seal.
 The average depth of their dives is about 300 to 600 m, typically for around 20 minutes for females and 60 minutes for males, as they search for their favorite foods, which are skates, rays, squid, octopuses, eels, small sharks and large fish.
 Their stomachs also often contain gastroliths.
 They spend only brief amounts of time at the surface to rest between dives (2–3 minutes).
 Females tend to dive a bit deeper due to their prey source.